Central Luzon: Geography

-The city of San Fernando, the provincial capital of Pampanga, is designated as the regional center.
+The City of San Fernando, the provincial capital of Pampanga, is designated as the regional center.
 Aurora was transferred from Region IV through Executive Order No. 103 in May 2002.
 Aurora was the sub-province created from the northern part of Quezon in 1951, named after Aurora Quezon.
 One obvious reason for creating the sub-province was the area's isolation from the rest of Quezon Province: there were no direct links to the rest of the province and much of the terrain was mountainous and heavily forested, which made the area relatively isolated, and its distance from Quezon's capital Lucena.
-On September 7, 1946, the Third Philippine Republic enacted Republic Act No. 14, which renamed the province of Tayabas to Quezon, in honor of Aurora's husband & cousin Manuel Quezon.
-Quezon was the second President of the Philippines and elected governor of Tayabas in 1906 and congressman of 1st district of Tayabas in 1907 and, along with Aurora, were natives of Baler (now capital of Aurora), formerly one of the towns of Quezon Province.
-The total separation of Aurora from Quezon & transfer of Aurora to Central Luzon were the fulfillment of the wishes and prayers of the residents of the original Municipalities of Baler and Casiguran to be truly independent from Quezon Province for the first time and to reform the original La Pampanga since the Spanish occupation.
+On September 7, 1946, the Third Philippine Republic enacted Republic Act No. 14, which renamed the province of Tayabas to Quezon, in honor of Aurora's husband & cousin Manuel L. Quezon.
+Manuel was the second President of the Philippines and elected governor of Tayabas in 1906 and assemblyman of 1st district of Tayabas in 1907 and, along with his wife Aurora, were natives of Baler (now capital of Aurora), formerly one of the municipalities of Quezon Province.
+Aurora's total separation from Quezon Province and transfer to Central Luzon fulfilled the long-held wishes and prayers of its residents.
+For the first time since the Spanish occupation, the original municipalities of Baler and Casiguran achieved true independence from Quezon, while also reforming the historic La Pampanga region.
 The transfer of Aurora to Central Luzon opened the access of Central Luzon to Pacific Ocean.
-Many residents and government leaders of Aurora objected to the change, as Aurora maintains strong historical and cultural connections to the rest of Southern Tagalog, particularly Quezon Province, thus also of the memory of Manuel Quezon, and with that, Aurora residents self-identified with Quezon; but Aurora's transfer to Central Luzon means that geographically, the province is more accessible by land from Nueva Ecija and of course, San Fernando, Pampanga.
+Many residents and government leaders of Aurora objected to the change, as Aurora maintains strong historical and cultural connections to the rest of Southern Tagalog, particularly Quezon Province, thus also of the memory of Manuel L. Quezon, and with that, Aurora residents self-identified with Quezon; but Aurora's transfer to Central Luzon means that geographically, the province is more accessible by land from Nueva Ecija and of course, San Fernando, Pampanga.